erleonard/powerbi-export-consoleapp/README.md

 In Power BI Service, we can export reports in PDF format and easily create documents or slides based on Power BI Reports.
 This project provides two implementation approaches:

-1. **Azure Logic App**: Uses a Logic App workflow to orchestrate the API calls (documented in original project)
-2. **.NET Console Application**: A standalone C# application that demonstrates the complete export workflow
+1. **.NET Console Application**: A standalone C# application that demonstrates the complete export workflow

 Both methods follow the same workflow but differ in their implementation approach and deployment model.